Free Holiday Request Refusal Template

 Holiday allowance

 Inform staff of their holiday entitlement and give details on how holiday can be calculated if a staff member joins the company mid-way through a calendar year.
-There should be details for both full-time employees and part-time employees.
+The employee’s entitlement should clearly be set out in their contract.

 Holiday pay